paul-stubley/Udacity/Project_3__Disaster_Respone_Pipeline/README.md

 As part of the Udacity DataScience Nanodegree, I have been provided with labelled disaster-reponse message (social, news and direct messages).
 The goal is to create a classifier app that can classify an unseen message into one or more of ~36 categories (e.g. Infrastructure, Earthquale, Food, Flood etc.).

+## Example training input
+> Weather update - a cold front from Cuba that could pass over Haiti

+> Is the Hurricane over or is it not over

+> Looking for someone but no name

+> UN reports Leogane 80-90 destroyed.
+Only Hospital St. Croix functioning.
+Needs supplies desperately.

+> Please, we need tents and water.
+We are in Silo, Thank you!

 ## Output

 The output can be seen, and new messages can be classified, using this Heroku app.
 (Link TBD)